 They also differ in charge.
 Both offer USB-C charging and can run for up to 12 hours per charge.
 But the Fire HD 10 Plus can be wirelessly charged as well, using any compatible Qi-certified wireless charger or the Made for Amazon Wireless Charging Dock, which sells for $50.

 The third main difference is in the exterior finishes.
 While the Fire HD 10 Plus comes in a soft-touch slate color, the HD 10 comes in black, denim, lavender, or olive, providing more options and playful finishes that might appeal more to children.

 Amazon Fire HD 10 Plus vs. Amazon Fire HD 10: Which do you choose?

 Given the minor difference in price between these two models, it's worth opting for the Amazon Fire HD 10 Plus for the benefit of wireless charging and more RAM.
-With that said, if you're just getting this tablet as a fun tablet that you or the whole family can use for web surfing, watching videos, gaming, e-mails, and other leisurely activities, just get the Amazon Fire HD 10 and use the money you save towards paying for an accessory, like a good protective case (a heavy-duty or kids case if you're handing it over to a young child with slippery fingers!) screen protector, or even a Bluetooth keyboard for those times when you do want to get some work done but don't have your laptop nearby, or if you want to bring something lighter along for a trip.
+With that said, if you're getting this tablet for fun that you and the whole family can use for web surfing, watching videos, gaming, e-mails, and other leisurely activities, get the Amazon Fire HD 10.
+You can use the money you save to buy an accessory, such as a good protective case, (a heavy-duty or kids case if you're handing it over to a young child with slippery fingers!), screen protector, or even a Bluetooth keyboard for the times when you have to get some work done, but don't have your laptop nearby.

 When looking for an affordable tablet for a young child, you might be better off with the Amazon Fire HD 10 Kids Pro.
 Designed specifically for older kids, it focuses on durability via the included bumper case along with parental controls and offers a diverse kid-appropriate content library.